SoftwareHeritage/swh-deposit/docs/api/user-manual.rst

    (deposit)$

-Please read the :ref:`deposit-metadata` page for a more detailed view on the metadata file formats and semantics. and :ref:`deposit-create_origin` for a description of the ``<swh:create_origin>`` tag.
+Please read the :ref:`deposit-metadata` page for a more detailed view on the metadata file formats and semantics; and :ref:`deposit-create_origin` for a description of the ``<swh:create_origin>`` tag.